 Team: Tottenham Hotspur

-Scarlett has made just one appearance in the Premier League to date and if his goal-scoring record at youth level is anything to go by, he will certainly make many more appearances.
-Last season, Scarlett scored 17 goals in 16 games for Spurs’ Under-18 Premier League team.
+Scarlett has made just one appearance in the Premier League to date, but if his goal-scoring record at youth level is anything to go by, he will certainly make many more appearances.
+Last season, Scarlett scored 17 goals in 16 games for Spurs’ under-18s Premier League team.

 Benjamin Šeško (68 OVR – 86 POT)

-Benjamin Šeško has a 68 rating and an 86 potential rating with his best asset is being his aerial ability.
-He stands at 6’4”, has 80 strength, 73 jumping, and 71 heading accuracy making him a towering presence to aim for.
-His 69 finishing and 60 positioning will improve over time.
+Benjamin Šeško has a 68 rating and an 86 potential rating, with his best asset is being his aerial ability.
+He stands at 6’4”, has 80 strength, 73 jumping, and 71 heading accuracy, making him a towering presence to aim for.
+His 69 finishing and 60 positioning will improve in time.

 Santiago Giménez (71 OVR – 86 POT)